Move With Us:

 As the world commemorates International Women’s Day (IWD), Women Fund Tanzania Trust (WFT-T) stands in solidarity with global efforts to accelerate gender equality.
 This year’s theme, “Accelerate Action,” aligns with the 30th anniversary of the Beijing Declaration and Platform for Action—an ambitious blueprint for advancing women’s rights, including the empowerment of the girl child.

-**The Beijing Platform for Action and Girl Child Empowerment: ** In a small village in Dodoma, Neema, a 14-year-old girl, dreams of becoming a doctor.
+In a small village in Dodoma, Neema, a 14-year-old girl, dreams of becoming a doctor.
 Yet, her reality tells a different story.
 With her parents struggling to make ends meet, and societal expectations pressing her towards early marriage, her future is uncertain.
 Neema’s story echoes that of millions of girls who continue to face gender-based barriers despite decades of advocacy.

 The Beijing Declaration, adopted in 1995, remains a landmark framework for gender equality, urging governments, civil society, and development partners to take bold steps toward the full empowerment of women and girls.
 However, stories like Neema’s remind us that while progress has been made, deep-rooted challenges persist, including child marriage, limited access to education, and gender-based violence.